g3w-suite/g3w-suite-documentation/projectsettings.md

 The activation of the **`Filter legend by Map content`** option on the QGIS project is automatically applied to the derived WebGis service.

+If the **`Show features count`** function is activated in the QGIS project at vector layer level, the same information will be displayed on the web map.

+The number of features updates automatically based on the style associated with the layer.

+### Spatial Bookmarks

+In case **`Spatial Bookmarks`** are saved at the QGIS project level, they will also be available on the web map.

 ### Mutually exclusive groups

 The activation on the QGIS project of the **`Mutually exclusive group`** option for the layers groups is automatically applied to the derived WebGis service.